 On the other hand, the workflow is considerably different in restaurants.
-In restaurants, a front-of-house staff member enters customers’ orders into the POS system, and that information is immediately relayed to the back of house.
+In restaurants, a front-of-house staff member enters customers’ orders into the POS system, immediately relaying that information to the back of house.
 Depending on the type of restaurant, the order can then close immediately like in a takeaway restaurant or remain open until the end of the meal in a fine dining restaurant.

 Based on how transactions in retail stores are processed, the POS software for retail is generally designed to start and complete sales.
 It works on the basis that each product is assigned to an inventory with a certain stock level and a barcode.
 After the order is placed and the information is input to the POS software, a retail POS system software processes, completes, and immediately closes the transaction.

 Alternatively, restaurant POS software is meant for more than just sales.
 Restaurant POS systems deal with products, or menu items more exactly, which are defined by descriptions or graphics instead of barcodes.
-After the order is placed, the POS passes the input to the back of house.
+After placing the order, the POS passes the input to the back of the house.
 The software is designed with a more flexible mindset so that the transaction may remain open up until the customer is ready to settle their bill.
 This enables employees to continue adding to or modifying the order without the need for starting a new transaction each time.

 The distinct ordering and check-out processes also explain the hardware differences in restaurant POS vs. retail POS.